lsnbm/DeadByDaylight-External/READMDEnglish.md

-# Dead by Daylight External Overlay  |  [English](#english-introduction)
+# Dead by Daylight External Overlay  |  Language: [English](#READMEEnglish.md)

-> Kernel‑mode physical memory read/write based external overlay
+> Kernel-mode physical memory read/write based external overlay
 > **This project does NOT include the kernel driver**—only the external rendering component.

 ---